HON95/prometheus-nut-exporter/README.md

 ### NUT

-Set up NUT in server mode and make sure the port (3493 by default) is accessible.
+Set up NUT in server mode and make sure the TCP port (3493 by default) is accessible.

 ### Docker